alpersunter/alpersunter.github.io/_posts/2019-10-15-wavenumber.md

 # Oof.
 Finally.

-It want to believe that after my 15 days of effort, you know what a wavevector or wavenumber is.
+I want to believe that after my 15 days of effort, you know what a wavevector or wavenumber is.
 Thank you for your participation.

 if you need any help or you think you have a suggestion feel free to mail me: alpersunter1@gmail.com